Primarily quasilocal fields and 1-dimensional abstract local class field theory

 (ii) $E$ is formally real and quasilocal; then Br$(E)$ is of order $2$ and $\mathcal{G} _{E}$ has an abelian open subgroup of index $2$, which is either procyclic or $2$-generated as a topological group (see \cite{Ch2}, Sect.
-3, and \cite{Ch9}, Proposition~3.4).
+3, and \cite{Ch10}, Proposition~3.4).

-Condition (2.1) (i) holds, for example, when $(K, v)$ is a Henselian discrete valued quasilocal field or $E$ is an algebraic quasilocal nonreal extension of a global field, such that Br$(E) \neq \{0\}$ (cf. \cite{TY}, Proposition~2.2 and Theorem~3.1, and \cite{Ch8}, Sect.
-3, respectively).
-The existence of a PQL-field $F$ of essentially nonarithmetic nature, i.e. with Br$(F)$ not embeddable in $\QQ /\ZZ $, has been established in \cite{SVdB}, Sect.
-3. As observed there, every abelian torsion group $A$ embeds in Br$(F(A))$, for a suitably chosen strictly PQL-field $F(A)$.
-This result and Proposition 2.2 (ii) are complemented by the following statement which describes, in conjunction with \cite{F}, Theorem 23.1, the isomorphism classes of Brauer groups of some basic types of nonreal PQL-fields (see \cite{Ch9}, Theorem~1.2 (i)-(ii), and for the formally real case, \cite{Ch9}, Proposition~6.4).
-It also shows that the absolute Galois groups of nonreal SQL-fields need not be prosolvable and may have a very complex structure:
+Condition (2.1) (i) holds, for example, when $(K, v)$ is Henselian discrete valued quasilocal or $E$ is an algebraic quasilocal nonreal extension of a global field, such that Br$(E) \neq \{0\}$ (cf. \cite{Ch9}, Sect.
+3).
+The existence of a PQL-field $F$ of essentially nonarithmetic nature, i.e. with Br$(F)$ not embeddable in $\mathbb Q/\mathbb Z$, has been established in \cite{SVdB}, Sect.
+3, by observing that every abelian torsion group $A$ embeds in Br$(F(A))$, for a suitably chosen strictly PQL-field $F(A)$.
+This result and Proposition \ref{prop2.2} (ii) are complemented by the following statement which describes, in conjunction with \cite{F}, Theorem~23.1, the isomorphism classes of Brauer groups of nonreal PQL-fields (see \cite{Ch10}, Theorem~1.2 (i)-(ii), and for the formally real case, \cite{Ch10}, Proposition~6.4).
+This statement also shows that the absolute Galois groups of nonreal SQL-fields need not be prosolvable and may have a very complex structure:

 (2.2) An abelian torsion group $T$ is isomorphic to Br$(E)$, for some nonreal PQL-field $E = E(T)$ if and only if $T$ is divisible.
 If $T$ is divisible, $S$ is a set of finite groups, $E _{0}$ is an arbitrary field, and $T _{0}$ is a subgroup of Br$(E _{0})$ embeddable in $T$, then $E$ can be chosen so as to satisfy the following: